-Under the Data Protection Acts 1988 and 2003, Revenue must, on request from a taxpayer, provide that taxpayer with a copy of personal information that Revenue holds on them.
+Under the Data Protection Acts 1988 and 2018, Revenue must, on request from a taxpayer, provide that taxpayer with a copy of personal information that Revenue holds on them.
 Such information must also only be held by Revenue for as long as is necessary to carry out its functions in relation to such information.
 The taxpayer, who is the data subject, can request a copy of all information relating to them by way of a data protection access request in writing to the Data Controller in Revenue.
+The implementation of data protection legislation in Ireland is supervised by the Data Protection Commissioner.